fallen-icarus/cardano-loans/README.md

 This presents two unacceptable compromises:

-- **Sacrificing Custody:** Users give up direct control of their funds, exposing them to protocol exploits, hacks, and centralized decision-making.
+- **Sacrificing Custody:** Users give up direct control of their funds, exposing them to dApp exploits and centralized decision-making.

-- **Sacrificing Delegation:** The protocol gains control over the ADA's delegation rights, silencing the user's voice in securing the network and shaping its future.
+- **Sacrificing Delegation:** The dApp gains control over the ADA's delegation rights, silencing the user's voice in securing the network and shaping its future.
 This systemic risk could lead to a handful of popular dApps centralizing control over Cardano's consensus and democracy.

 The Cardano community has overwhelmingly rejected this flawed model.
-This is not a theoretical problem—it is an economic reality.
+This is not a theoretical problem — it is an economic reality.
 The fact that a staggering [99% of Cardano's potential liquidity sits on the sidelines][3], disengaged from its DeFi ecosystem, is a clear market signal.
-It is a rational vote of no-confidence in a system that demands users compromise their core principles of sovereignty in exchange for participation.
+It is a rational vote of no-confidence in a system that demands users compromise their core principles of sovereignty in exchange for DeFi participation.

 ### 4. Preventing Financial Sophistication: The Impossibility of Layering